KonradStanski/androidAutomate/README.md

 ## Quick Use Guide
 - The idea is that you can use the CLI tool to explore what is possible, and then you can script things as can be seen in the example below.
-- Run android-automate with `./android-automate` in the project root directory.
+- Run androidAutomateCli with `./androidAutomateCli` in the project root directory.
-- If this does not work you may have to add permissions with `sudo cmod +x android-automate`
+- If this does not work you may have to add permissions with `sudo cmod +x androidAutomateCli`
 - Choose your device from the list.
 - From here record touch events, play touch events, explore and search installed apps, aswell as discovered the names of clickable nodes.